Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 # Beer Pong Sentinel Project
-This page contains a detailed description of the Beer Pong Sentinel capstone project for [ENPH 479](https://projectlab.engphys.ubc.ca/enph-459-479/) course at UBC.
+This page contains a detailed description of the Beer Pong Sentinel project for the Engineering Physics capstone course at UBC.

 ## Background
 The inspiration for this project came from an innocent university game - beer pong.
-We thought - “what if, we can build a robot that can intercept all of our rival’s shots!”
+We thought, “it would be pretty cool to build a robot that could intercept all of our opponent's shots”!

-This inspired to construct a small scale “aerial defence” setup for us to explore similar setting to beer pong.
-Our goal is to deflect a target reaching a zone at the edge of a table using an interception system.
+Although we've pivoted away from ping pong balls to the larger and more predictable tennis balls, our goal remains the same: to prevent a target from reaching a zone at the edge of a table using an interception system.

 ### General Interception Process
 ![High Level Overview](./pictures/hlo.gif "High Level Overview")

 The small animation shows the different high level stages our system has to take to intercept a ball.

-First you see the general setup of our system, and it's different comppnents.
+First you see the general setup of our system, and it's different components.
+The remaining steps are as follows:
-Than we see the ball is in the air -> our camera detects a first image of it -> more pictures are collected -> a predicted path for the ball is produced -> launcher moves to a predicted interception position -> launcher is triggered to intecept a ball.
+* our cameras detect a tennis ball in the air and triangulate its 3D location
+* our cameras continue capturing frames until we have enough data to predict the target's trajectory
+* we compute the predicted trajectory and based on our understanding of system latency, determine where along the trajectory to intercept the target
+* we rotate our launcher in the altitude and azimuth directions
+* we trigger the launcher to fire an interceptor at the right time

 ### Error, Latency, Jitter, and Uncertainty

 ![Error Diagram](./pictures/ec.png "Error Diagram")

 The last error we need to account for is the error in the prediction itself.
 This comes from the differences in actual ball trajectories vs the trajectory we predict for them.
-To measure this simply comapre a trajectory of a ball from a video, to a predicted trajectory.
+To measure this simply compare  a trajectory of a ball from a video, to a predicted trajectory.
 Most of the work on this is done and can be found in (...).

-Our estimates for all the erros are provided in the table below.
+Our estimates for all the errors are provided in the table below.
 |Source| Symbol | Quantity | Units |Notes|
 |----------|----------|----------|----------|----------|
 |Prediction|Ep|N/A||Need to collect data|